 This cleanup area has a sink, two dishwashers, a recycle trash, two refrigerators, and stacked drawers.
 This is the perfect cleanup area for a large family.
 Equally accessible from the family room or the adjacent dining room.

 The cabinetry is done in edge grain bamboo doors giving a soft contemporary look.

 The open kitchen concept creates a challenge with the lack of wall cabinets.
-To combat this you can create centers like this that gives ample dish storage and small appliance storage.
-Behind the tambour doors you will find a coffee station, toaster oven and blender.
+To combat this you can create centers like this that give ample dish storage and small appliance storage.
+Behind the tambour doors, you will find a coffee station, toaster oven, and blender.

 I really like the single ovens as opposed to the double-stacked combination.
 The single ovens give you a lot more options for proper placement.
 This configuration allows you to place the ovens at the proper height for the user and then gives storage above and below, it’s perfect!

 Keeping with the earthiness of the design I designed the dining table out of concrete with embedded laser-cut conch shells.

 Patricia, like her blog, is not a one-dimensional designer, which is evident in her accolades of 17 national design awards.
 Over a 38-year career in the industry, she has carved a niche in several areas of design.
 Licensed in interior design and certified in kitchen and bath design, she offers a full menu of design services ranging from whole house interior design, kitchen and bath design, lighting design, full remodels, commercial design and universal (ADA) design.Patricia is a sought-after speaker in the industry and has been published in many publications as seen on her interior design firm’s website, https://www.patriciadavisbrowndesigns.com/.
 She writes for such publications as QuinStreetinc, Relaxed Remodeler, and eHow.com talent offering design tips.